chesterwizzle/Haikuverse/README.md

 * **`auth_email_provider.dart` (`AuthEmailProvider`):** Provides reactive access to the currently authenticated user's email address.
 * **`current_image_provider.dart` (`CurrentImageProvider`):** Tracks the last viewed image URL and its saved/unsaved status for each haiku (persisted to `SharedPreferences` with user-specific keys), primarily for `StarsScreen` UI.
 * **`audio_player_provider.dart` (`AudioPlayerProvider`):** Manages a shared instance of `AudioPlayer` (`just_audio`) for global audio playback control.
 It now supports direct, efficient streaming from secure signed URLs, a critical refactor that improves performance, reduces memory usage, and ensures cross-platform compatibility for both mobile and web.
 It exposes player state (isPlaying, isLoading, duration, position) for UI updates.
 To solve native hardware race conditions on mobile, it employs an "aggressive priming" technique at startup, which is conditionally disabled on the web to ensure compatibility with browser audio engines.
+* **`quota_provider.dart` (`QuotaProvider`):** Provides a real-time, reactive state for the user's current subscription status, monthly image quota, and remaining boost images by listening to the user's private profile stream in Firestore.

 ### 3.6 Backend Logic (`functions/index.js` - Google Cloud Functions)